g-courses/jappy.docker/README.md

 >    └── docker-compose.yml
 ></pre>

 Once the directory is filled with files, you must open the directory with VS Code.
-One way to do this is through the context menu shown in the following figure:
+One way to do this is through the context menu shown in the following figure.
+The `workspace` directory will be created if it is not already created.

 <div align="center">
 <img src="imgs/vscode-dirs-00.jpg" width="70%">